South Asians in Hong Kong

-South Asians are part of the Hong Kong society.
-As of the 2021 by-census, there were at least 101,969 persons of South Asian descent in Hong Kong.
-Many trace their roots in Hong Kong as far back as when India was still under British colonial rule and as a legacy of the British Empire, their nationality issues remain largely unsettled.
-However, recently an increasing number of them have acquired Chinese nationality.
+South Asians in Hong Kong form a significant part of the city's society.
+According to the 2021 by-census, there were at least 101,969 people of South Asian descent living in the city.
+Many have traced their roots in Hong Kong for over a century, dating back to the period when both Hong Kong and the Indian subcontinent were under British colonial rule.
+Their presence is also a legacy of the British Empire, and issues around nationality and citizenship remain complex for many.

+Some South Asians in Hong Kong continue to hold Indian citizenship, while others have acquired Chinese nationality and hold a HKSAR passport, usually after obtaining permanent residency.
+Despite differences in nationality, a large majority speak Cantonese fluently, integrating linguistically into Hong Kong society while maintaining distinct cultural identities.

 Nationality and right of abode

-Indians in Hong Kong include citizens of India, Pakistan, Bangladesh, and a small number of stateless persons and naturalised citizens of the People's Republic of China.
+South Asians in Hong Kong include citizens of India, Pakistan, Bangladesh, and a small number of stateless persons and naturalised citizens of the People's Republic of China.
 As a result, many of them also become British National (Overseas) or British citizens.

 British nationality

 According to the statistics of the Republic of India's High Level Committee on Indian Diaspora, among Hong Kong residents there are 22,000 Indian citizens and 28,500 non-citizen Persons of Indian Origin (people with origins in British India, including places which lie outside today's Republic of India, and having citizenships of countries other than the Republic of India.
 Note that this number may include people who consider themselves as Pakistanis, Nepalis, or other South Asian nationalities).
 The citizenship of Hong Kong residents of Indian descent who lacked Republic of India citizenship was a major point of contention in the years leading up to the handover.
 Many Indians had settled in Hong Kong, taking it as their only home and naturalising as Citizens of the United Kingdom and Colonies (CUKCs).
 This status initially made no distinctions between residents of the United Kingdom and elsewhere, but from the 1960s onwards a number of nationality acts successively scraped away the privileges it offered, creating a class of CUKCs who had no right of abode in the United Kingdom itself.
 Eventually in 1981, these restrictions were codified in a new class of British citizenship, the British Dependent Territories Citizenship (BDTC).
 Furthermore, as this status would cease to be effective after the 1997 handover, the British government created the new status of British National, a restricted form of British nationality which also did not grant right of abode in the United Kingdom.
 By 1985, out of about 14,000 Indians settled in Hong Kong, 6,000 were BDTCs.